unimodules/react-native-unimodules/README.md

 ## API

-It's possible that you will not have to use any of the code provided by this package directly, it may be used only by other unimodules that you install.
+It's possible that you will not have to use any of the code provided by this package directly, it may be used only by other Unimodules that you install.

 But it's likely that you will want to use something like FileSystem or Permissions, and to do that you can import the following modules like so: